College of Liberal Arts

 REQUIREMENTS FOR ADMISSION

-GRE scores are OPTIONAL this coming cycle 2023-2024.
-Official GRE scores may be reported by ETS (the Education Testing Agency) to the Graduate and International Admissions Center, ETS code for The University of Texas at Austin is 6882.
+GRE scores are REQUIRED for this coming cycle 2026-2027.
+Official GRE scores must be reported by ETS (the Education Testing Agency) to the Graduate and International Admissions Center, ETS.
+The code for The University of Texas at Austin is 6882.

 In assessing candidates for the graduate program, we consider a variety of factors, including GRE scores, grades in undergraduate and any previous graduate coursework, letters of recommendation, writing samples, and personal statements.
 Admission to our program is highly competitive.
-Only about one applicant in fifteen is admitted.
-The median GRE score (verbal + quantitative) for admitted applicants for fall 2022 was 329 ; the median GPA, 3.69.
+On average, only about one applicant in thirty is admitted.
+The median GRE score (verbal + quantitative) for recent applicants has been around 329; the median GPA around 3.89.

 Visit the My Status website to check on the status of your application to our program.
 Information will be updated regularly.

-• Three letters of reference (from teachers who know your work in philosophy or a related field).
-Letters of recommendation MUST be requested and submitted ONLINE.
+• Three letters of reference (from teachers who know your work in philosophy or a related academic field) - Letters of recommendation MUST be requested and submitted ONLINE.
 This is a part of the online application.

-• Transcripts You must upload one copy of the official academic transcript from every senior college you have attended.
-Transcripts are not required from junior colleges and community colleges. information sheet on uploading transcripts.
+• Transcripts - You must upload one copy of the official academic transcript from every senior college you have attended.
+Information sheet on uploading transcripts.

-• International applicants will be required to submit official TOEFL or IELTS scores.
+• English Language Proficiency - International applicants will be required to submit official TOEFL or IELTS scores.
 The report is submitted by the testing agency to the Office of Graduate Admissions.
-See their web site for further instructions.
+See their website for further instructions.

 The University of Texas at Austin